Phinetwork/phi-chain/PULL_REQUEST_TEMPLATE.md

 3. Upload a json file for additional info.
 File name is your token symbol in the `uppercase` format with suffix

-* `asset` must be your token's symbol
-* `assetMap` must be your token's symbol without suffix
-* `market` must be `ALTS` or `FIAT`.
-It determines which market the pair will be listed in when this token is the quote symbol.
-* `display`'s default value is `true`, which means the information will be available in the explorer

 Example: